sponugupaty/sponugupaty.github.io/_posts/2020-06-13-Behavioural.md

  - Didnt ask myself - with the lead engineer leaving how do i accomodate the tech debt and have proper handover sessions ?
  - Better rotation among team members .
 Build redundancy within the team for each major deliverable

-## Tell me a situation when you had to solve a difficult problem
- - Working in a cross functional team , the adjacent team's manager was always unhappy with my team
- - The  relationship clearly needed improvement
- - another team makes a request from yours, you need to be clear about what you can reasonably do
- - And if you say no, you want them to understand why
- - Which elements of your plan are most likely to turn them off or produce the most friction?
-How will you address that?

-## Talk about a project that you took with ambiguity
- - Testing assumptions and learning by doing
- - During my time at a startup , we had customers who regularly refused to write down requirements
- - documenting our understanding and asking them to validate was partially successful
- - light weight prototypes / working code helped resolve the issues

  ## Disagreeing with boss
  - Contract for candor upfront.